CommunityToolkit/MVVM-Samples/docs/mvvm/ObservableObject.md

 # ObservableObject

-The [`ObservableObject`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.componentmodel.ObservableObject) is a base class for objects of which the properties must be observable, implementing the [`INotifyPropertyChanged`](https://docs.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged) and [`INotifyPropertyChanging`](https://docs.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanging) interfaces.
+The [`ObservableObject`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.componentmodel.ObservableObject) is a base class for objects that are observable by implementing the [`INotifyPropertyChanged`](https://docs.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanged) and [`INotifyPropertyChanging`](https://docs.microsoft.com/dotnet/api/system.componentmodel.inotifypropertychanging) interfaces.
 It can be used as a starting point for all kinds of objects that need to support property change notifications.

 ## How it works

 `ObservableObject` has the following main features:

 - It provides a base implementation for `INotifyPropertyChanged` and `INotifyPropertyChanging`, exposing the `PropertyChanged` and `PropertyChanging` events.
-- It provides a series of `Set` methods that can be used to easily set property values from types inheriting from `ObservableObject`, and to automatically raise the appropriate events.
+- It provides a series of `SetProperty` methods that can be used to easily set property values from types inheriting from `ObservableObject`, and to automatically raise the appropriate events.
 - It provides the `SetAndNotifyOnCompletion` method, which is analogous to `Set` but with the ability to set `Task` properties and raise the notification events automatically when the assigned tasks are completed.
 - It exposes the `OnPropertyChanged` and `OnPropertyChanging` methods, which can be overridden in derived types to customize how the notification events are raised.